Mukhtar530/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shows the path of current working directory
+display the content list of your current directory